trapcodeio/object-collection/breaking-changes.md

 # Breaking Changes

 In a bid to convert to fully ESM with Cjs support.
-A lot of breaking changes occurred.
+A few of breaking changes occurred.

 ### ObjectCollection Import